 We are pleased to announce our 2021-2022 cohort of CAH Student Fellows.

-Frances Bertotti-Metoyer ’22 (Music, History, and Ethnic Studies) and Sophia Flores ’22 (Music, Physics, and Ethnic Studies) for “Songs of Conservation” (supervised by Bruno Ruviaro, Music)
+Frances Bertotti-Metoyer ’22 (Music, History, and Ethnic Studies) and Sophia Flores ’22 (Music, Physics, and Ethnic Studies) for “Songs of Conservation” (advised by Bruno Ruviaro, Music)

-Teresa Contino ’24 (English and Psychology), DH student fellow, for “Composing Collaborative Feminist Recovery Projects with Scalar” (supervised by Amy Lueck, English)
+Teresa Contino ’24 (English and Psychology), DH student fellow, for “Composing Collaborative Feminist Recovery Projects with Scalar” (advised by Amy Lueck, English)

-Emma Kuli ’22 (English) for “Cultivating Creative Storytelling” (supervised by Kirk Glaser, English/Creative Writing)
+Emma Kuli ’22 (English) for “Cultivating Creative Storytelling” (advised by Kirk Glaser, English/Creative Writing)

-Sophie Wink ’22 (History) for “Women and Eugenics at the Maine School for the Feeble Minded” (supervised by Amy Randall, History)
+Sophie Wink ’22 (History) for “Women and Eugenics at the Maine School for the Feeble Minded” (advised by Amy Randall, History)